andrewt0301/hse-acos-course/docs/part2os/06_Processes/lecture.md

    e. g. `./piperedir date hexdump -C`

-## Homework

-1. Finish all tasks and send the code.
 1. Improve `argredir.c` to check the error status of all operations performed and print an error message when any errors have occurred:
    * see the "RETURN VALUE" (or alike) section of each function manpage;
    * use [perror](https://man7.org/linux/man-pages/man3/perror.3.html).

 1. Write a new program called `pip2redir.c` that resembles `piperedir`, but forks both child processes (like in the lecture materials), waits for both to end, and prints the exit status of both commands.